futoin/cid-tool/README.rst

     username ALL=(ALL) NOPASSWD: /usr/bin/zypper install
     username ALL=(ALL) NOPASSWD: /usr/bin/zypper install *
+    username ALL=(ALL) NOPASSWD: /usr/bin/zypper addrepo
+    username ALL=(ALL) NOPASSWD: /usr/bin/zypper addrepo *

     username ALL=(ALL) NOPASSWD: /usr/bin/yum install
     username ALL=(ALL) NOPASSWD: /usr/bin/yum install *
+    username ALL=(ALL) NOPASSWD: /usr/bin/yum-config-manager --add-repo
+    username ALL=(ALL) NOPASSWD: /usr/bin/yum-config-manager --add-repo *

+    # For dnf, yum and zypper
+    # Potential security issue, you may want to install GPG keys manually
+    username ALL=(ALL) NOPASSWD: /usr/bin/rpm --import
+    username ALL=(ALL) NOPASSWD: /usr/bin/rpm --import *

 *Note: there are duplications with asterisk as some OSes have patched sudo*